Christopher Tye: Religious posts

-In 1558, Tye took up his posting again at Ely, probably at the request of his old friend, Richard Cox.
+In 1558, Tye took up his posting again at Ely Cathedral, probably at the request of his old friend, Richard Cox.
 Soon, thereafter, Tye took it upon himself to take up a place in the ministry and thus ceased to compose music.
-Dr. Richard Cox, who was bishop at Ely during this time, ordained the composer as a deacon and later as a priest in the same year.
-In 1561, Tye resigned from the post at Ely and was appointed to Doddington, Cambridgeshire, the richest benefice in England.
-He is believed to have died there before March 1573 when his successor was appointed, although no record is found of his death.
+Cox, who was Bishop of Ely during this time, ordained the composer as deacon in 1560 and later in the year as priest.
+Tye resigned from the post at Ely and was appointed to Doddington, Cambridgeshire, the richest benefice in England.

+Tye is believed to have died at Doddington before March 1573 when his successor as rector was appointed, although no record is found of his death.

 Works

 As a pre-eminent court musician with strong Protestant leanings, Tye is generally considered to be one of the most influential English composers of his day.
 Even after his appointment in the ministry when his composing ceased, his reputation as a musician continued to spread.
-However, only one of Tye's works, Actes of the Apostles of 1553, a verse translation of the Acts of the Apostles into four part harmony, was published during his lifetime.
+However, only one of Tye's works, Actes of the Apostles of 1553, a verse translation of the Acts of the Apostles into four-part harmony, was published during his lifetime.
 Compared to his polyphonic works, this work is not well regarded, although it is from this collection that his most familiar piece is derived; the most common tune of "While Shepherds Watched Their Flocks".

-His surviving Latin polyphonic choral works, most likely dating from the reign of Henry VIII include three full masses - the Peterhouse mass, a Westron Wynde mass and a six voice Missa Euge bone.
+His surviving Latin polyphonic choral works, most likely dating from the reign of Henry VIII include three full masses - the Peterhouse mass, a Westron Wynde mass and a six-voice Missa Euge bone.
 Other surviving movements from psalms include Quaesumus omnipotens et misericors Deus, Miserere mei, Deus, Omnes gentes, plaudite manibus, Peccavimus cum patribus nostris.

 Some works only exist in parts or excerpts.
 For example, it was only after laboriously reconstructing a supposedly missing bass voice part of the anthem "To Father, Son and Holy Ghost" that the editor Vladimir Fedorov discovered the 'missing' part.
 Works such as O God, be merciful unto us have been revived.

 His In Nomines and other instrumental for four or five works survive, some of the earliest examples of chamber music.
 Nigel Davison, writing in the Oxford Dictionary of National Biography suggests that given his reputation as an organist, it would be inconceivable that he composed no keyboard works and concludes that these must have also been lost.